-In early summer 2002, Extension Agent Brenda Holden began recruiting a TLT to oversee the project in Accomack and Northampton Counties.
+In early summer 2002, Extension Agent Brenda Holden began recruiting a TLT to oversee the project in Northampton and Accomack Counties.
 VCE Area Specialist Jon Johnson attended the May meeting of the Networked Future Task Force (NFTF) at the Northampton County Extension Office to inform that group about the TOP project and its goals.
-(The Networked Future Task Force provides oversight to the Eastern Shore Virginia Portal, the community network serving Accomack and Northampton Counties that was established some time earlier.)
-Following this, letters were sent to community leaders in both Accomack and Northampton Counties inviting them to attend an informational meeting on August 12, 2002 at the Eastern Shore Chamber of Commerce to learn more about the TOP project.
+(The Networked Future Task Force provides oversight to the Eastern Shore Virginia Portal, the community network serving Northampton and Accomack Counties that was established some time earlier.)
+Following this, letters were sent to community leaders in both Northampton and Accomack Counties, inviting them to attend an informational meeting on August 12, 2002 at the Northampton County Extension Office to learn more about the TOP project.

-Residents of both Accomack and Northampton Counties attended the organizational meeting on August 12, 2002.
+Residents of both Northampton and Accomack Counties attended the organizational meeting on August 12, 2002.
 After the welcome Jon Johnson introduced the TOP project and described the infrastructure required for Internet access and the issues faced by rural communities.
 At this time the group decided to go ahead with a combined TLT representing both Accomack and Northampton.
 However, before the TLT could be formed, the Project Management Team in Blacksburg raised concerns about having one TLT to cover both counties.
 The original project proposal was quite specific about a defined program in each county.
-With this in mind, the decision was made in August 2002 to treat Accomack County and Northampton County as separate entities, each forming a TLT of its own.
-Following this meeting Extension Agent Pauline Milbourne became the leader of the project in Accomack.
+With this in mind, the decision was made in August 2002 to treat Northampton County and Accomack County as separate entities, each forming a TLT of its own.
+Following this meeting Extension Agent Pauline Milbourne was assigned to lead the project in Accomack.

-Establishing a Technology Leadership Team for Accomack County
+Establishing a Technology Leadership Team for Northampton County